Azerbaijan Grand Prix Travel Guide

 Grand Prix

-The unusually long 2.2km main straight, sees cars going three or four abreast and elsewhere on the track its not uncommon for cars to duel for position, inches from the barriers.
-I’m no fan of street circuits but Baku is an example of a street circuit done well.
+Despite being impossibly narrow in places, overtaking is common in Baku.
+The unusually long 2.2km main straight sees cars going three or four abreast.
+Elsewhere on the track, it’s not uncommon for cars to duel for position inches from the barriers.

-Azerbaijan itself is a conservative culture and not the destination of choice for nightlife and partying.
-Baku is the perfect Formula 1 getaway for lovers and culture lovers alike.
-Amongst gorgeous architecture, old and new, there are tree-lined boulevards, exclusive boutiques and sprawling bazaars to be explored.
-In the evening, hugging the shimmering Caspian Sea, the promenade begs to be walked.
+Away from the track, Azerbaijan has a conservative culture and is not the destination of choice for nightlife and partying.
+However, Baku is the perfect Formula 1 getaway for lovers, and culture lovers alike.

 If you’re looking for an F1 trip that promises exciting racing and an exotic destination at an affordable price, Baku could be for you.